Zsailer/jupytercon-2017/README.md

         * can't find sustainable host
         * installation will be too challenging
     1. Github
-        1. What: Publicly host analysis/Renders notebooks
+        1. What: Publicly host analysis/Renders notebooks.
-        1. Why:
+        1. Why: Open science and reproducibility.
-        1. How:
+        1. How: See later slide
+    1. NBViewer
+        1. What: statically render notebooks
+        1. just point to URL or github repo.
+        1.
     1. Binder
-        1. What:
+        1. What: Publicly host executable jupyter notebooks!!!
-        1. Why:
+        1. Why: Open science and reproducibility.
-        1. How:
+        1. How: See later slide
     1. Examples:
         * Point to epistasis paper.
         * point to public repo.